H&W Coronavirus Information

 Our waxed/unlacquered finish reclaimed wood furniture is finished with a coating of Fiddes furniture wax.
 From time to time it’s worthwhile reapplying another layer to keep building up protection.
 It will also help with any chips or colour loss.
 Alternatively, a beeswax polish can be used.
 This can be applied with a cloth, left to harden, then gently buffed.
 Both will condition the wood, keeping it looking as good as new!

-Our lacquered finish reclaimed wood furniture is finished with a clear lacquer for maximum durability and water resistance.
+Our lacquered finish reclaimed wood furniture is finished with a lacquer coating for maximum durability and water resistance.
 From time to time, a beeswax polish can be used to buff the table.
 This can be applied with a cloth, left to harden, then gently buffed.
 This will condition the wood and help maintain water resistance, keeping it looking as good as new!

 Outdoor reclaimed furniture